The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates

 where $B_{\rm amp}=374$~G (see Sect.~\ref{ssec:rot-B}), $\Delta\beta$ is the angular separation between the BMR polarities.
-Using Eq.~(\ref{eq:phi-BMR}) and summing over 100 days around the activity maximum, we linearly scale the emerging flux to a year, to obtain the emerging-flux metric in units of Mx/yr, $\Phi_{\rm em}$.
+Using Eq.~(\ref{eq:phi-BMR}) and summing over 100 days around the activity maximum, we linearly scale the emerging flux to a year, to obtain the emerging-flux metric in units of maxwells per year, $\Phi_{\rm em}$.
 This quantity expresses the toroidal magnetic flux that is lost through emergence at the surface, during the activity maximum of a given star.

 When flux emerges in the form of an $\Omega$-loop, the emerged portion removes a fraction of the azimuthally averaged toroidal flux.
-This fraction is determined by the horizontal arc length between the two polarities, $D=(R_{\odot}\cos\lambda)\Delta\varphi$, which is proportional to their longitudinal separation $\Delta\varphi$ \citep{Cameron20}.
-The polarity separation depends on the BMR size (flux), emergence latitude $\lambda$, and tilt angle, so the relationship between the rotation rate and the amount of toroidal flux removed from the stellar interior is nonlinear.
+This fraction is determined by the horizontal arc length between the two polarities, $D=(R_{\odot}\cos\lambda)\Delta\varphi$, which is proportional to their longitudinal separation, $\Delta\varphi$ \citep{Cameron20}.
+The polarity separation depends on the BMR size (flux), emergence latitude $\lambda$, and tilt angle, so the relationship between the rotation rate and the amount of toroidal flux removed from the stellar interior is non-linear.
 The corresponding toroidal flux loss rate can be written as

 where $\Delta\varphi$ is determined by preserving the inter-polarity distance with increasing latitude.
 Note that the factor 1/4 includes the factor 1/2 coming from halving the BMR flux to obtain the azimuthal flux.
-In this way, the two opposite polarities of the footpoints of the flux loop is counted only once, when calculating the toroidal flux.
+In this way, only one of the two opposite-polarity footpoints of the flux loop is counted when calculating the toroidal flux.

-Figure~\ref{fig:em-loss} shows the rotation-dependence of the emerging flux $\Phi_{\rm em}$ by adding up the BMR contributions in Eq.~(\ref{eq:phi-BMR}) and the toroidal flux loss in Eq.~(\ref{eq:torloss}), both in Mx/yr.
+Figure~\ref{fig:em-loss} shows the rotation-dependence of the emerging flux, $\Phi_{\rm em}$, by adding up the BMR contributions in Eq.~(\ref{eq:phi-BMR}) and the toroidal flux loss in Eq.~(\ref{eq:torloss}), both in maxwells per year.
 The last three columns of Table~\ref{tab:fractional-B_AR} list the emerging flux rate, the toroidal flux loss, and the ratio between the two.
-It is interesting that the fraction of toroidal flux loss from the emerging flux is of the same order of magnitude ($10^{-3}$), though gradually increasing with both the rotation rate and the rotation-activity steepness $p$.
+It is interesting that the fraction of toroidal flux loss from the emerging flux stays at the same order of magnitude ($10^{-3}$), though gradually increasing with both the rotation rate and the rotation-activity steepness, $p$.